maoqyhz/DroidCC/paper.md

 + “Tipped Off by Your Memory Allocator”: Device-Wide User Activity Sequencing from Android Memory Images, NDSS 2018
 + Finding Clues for Your Secrets: Semantics-Driven, Learning-Based Privacy Discovery in Mobile Apps, NDSS 2018
 + AceDroid: Normalizing Diverse Android Access Control Checks for Inconsistency Detection, NDSS 2018 (tool: AceDroid)
++ Characterizing and Identifying Misexposed Activities in Android Applications, ASE 2018
++ A Tale of Two Cities: How WebView Induces Bugs to Android Applications, ASE 2018
++ Dual-Force: Understanding WebView Malware via Cross-language Forced Execution, ASE 2018
++ Self-Protection of Android Systems from Inter-Component Communication Attacks, ASE 2018
++ PatternListener: Cracking Android Pattern Lock Using Acoustic Signals, CCS 2018 (tool: PatternListener)
++ Phishing Attacks on Modern Android, CCS 2018
++ ClickShield: Are You Hiding Something?
+Towards Eradicating Clickjacking on Android, CCS 2018 (tool: ClickShield)
++ EviHunter: Identifying Digital Evidence in the Permanent Storage of Android Devices via Static Analysis, CCS 2018 (tool: EviHunter)
++ Invetter: Locating Insecure Input Validations in Android Services, CCS 2018 (tool: Invetter)
++ Time Does Not Heal All Wounds: A Longitudinal Analysis of Security-Mechanism Support in Mobile Browsers, NDSS 2019
++ Understanding Open Ports in Android Applications: Discovery, Diagnosis, and Security Assessment, NDSS 2019
++ Total Recall: Persistence of Password in Android, NDSS 2019
++ Nearby Threats: Reversing, Analyzing, and Attacking Google’s “Nearby Connections” on Android, NDSS 2019
++ BadBluetooth: Breaking Android Security Mechanisms via Malicious Bluetooth Peripherals, NDSS 2019 (tool: BadBluetooth)
++ Tap 'n Ghost: A Compilation of Novel Attack Techniques against Smartphone Touchscreens, IEEE S&P 2019
++ Why Does Your Data Leak?
+Uncovering the Data Leakage in Cloud from Mobile Apps, IEEE S&P 2019
++ Kindness is a Risky Business: On the Usage of the Accessibility APIs in Android, RAID 2019
++ HideMyApp: Hiding the Presence of Sensitive Apps on Android, USENIX Security 2019 (tool: HideMyApp)
++ PatternListener: Cracking Android Pattern Lock Using Acoustic Signals, CCS 2019 (tool: PatternListener)
++ An Empirical Study of the SMS One-Time Password Authentication in Android Apps, ACSAC 2019

 ## Performance Analysis
 + Responsiveness Analysis Tool for Android Applications, DeMobile 2014